doersino/excessivelyadequate.com/_posts/2018-05-19-isomorphisms.md

 lofitoi is = ttoi (fromIntegral $ length is, foldr (\a b -> ttoi (a,b)) 0 is)
 ```

-In closing, thinking about how objects are represented in memory shows that the isomorphisms presented in this post aren't really all that amazing: All types, in order to be usable at all, must be representable as some sequence of bits in memory.
-(Whether this sequence is actually sequential or obscured behind a web of pointers is irrelevant in this context – you could always "defrag" to make things sequential.)
+In closing, thinking about how objects are represented in memory shows that the isomorphisms presented in this post aren't really all that amazing: All types, in order to be usable at all, must be representable as some sequence[^defrag] of bits in memory.
 And "some sequence of bits in memory" is a good description of an arbitrary-length integer type such as `Integer`.

 This segues nicely into the final point I'd like to make: All of the above only works because Haskell's `Integer`s are arbitrary-length numbers.
 When instead using a fixed-length type like `Int`, depending on the size of the numbers you're working with, you'll sooner or later run into overflow issues which completely break the isomorphisms presented in this article.
 As mentioned a few lines further up, our implementation of the isomorphism between `Integer` and `(Integer,Integer)` already exhibits this behavior due to the use of the `sqrt` function.